Character & Fitness Appeal Memorandum

 - Contents.
 The Notice of Appeal shall state the date of mailing of the Committee's decision appealed from, shall be signed by the applicant or by applicant's counsel, if any, and shall contain the address and telephone number of the applicant and counsel, if any.

 The following constitute the record on appeal from the Committee:

-- the applicant's Character and Fitness Questionnaire with all amendments thereto filed by the applicant prior to the hearing before the Committee, all reports of investigations and other inquiries related to the applicant's Character and Fitness Questionnaire, and the papers and exhibits submitted at the hearing before the Committee;
+- the applicant's Character and Fitness Questionnaire with all attachments and amendments thereto filed by the applicant prior to the hearing before the Committee, all reports of investigations and other inquiries related to the applicant's Character and Fitness Questionnaire, and the papers and exhibits submitted at the hearing before the Committee;

 - the Notice of Hearing sent to the applicant by the Director of Character and Fitness;